 - Lunch and Wine Tasting at Villa Machiavelli followed by visit to San Gimignano

 Your guide will pick you up at your hotel for this signature Your Own Italy tour.
 The art of the Vatican is among the most recognizable in the world.
 In leading you through the museums, your guide will convey the tantalizing background of these Renaissance masterpieces, the geniuses who created them, and the powers who commissioned them.
-In the stunning Raphael Rooms you will see the famous “School of Athens” fresco that depicts influential thinkers of ancient Greece mingling with Raphael himself and some of his contemporaries.
 In the Sistine Chapel, below the largest and most renowned fresco in the world, your guide will explain the intriguing history of how this work was painted and the messages Michelangelo his in it.
 After the museum, you’ll visit St. Peter’s Basilica, the largest Catholic church in the world, where you can see Michelangelo’s magnificent Pietà, Bernini’s unparalleled altar canopy, and the tombs of the Popes, including that of John Paul II.

-Your private driver will pick you up at your hotel and take you to Rome's train station for a high-speed train to Naples.
-A private driver will pick you up - destination Pompeii for a private tour.
+Your driver will pick you up at your hotel and take you to Rome's train station for a high-speed train to Naples.
+A driver will pick you up - destination Pompeii for a private tour.
 With its intact streets and buildings, many two stories tall, Pompeii is a trip back through time and into the world of people who were not all that different from today's.
 Whether enjoying an affluent citizen's life in spacious, frescoed houses centered around airy courtyard, or struggling along as a working stiff, eating on the go at a “fast food” restaurant and bathing in public baths, Pompeii's inhabitants lived their lives in the shadow of Mt.
-Vesuvius, which will be your next stop for lunch at the wine-producing Cantina del Vesuvio.
-Afterwards, your guide will take you up to the crater for a 20-minute walk to the rim and its amazing views of the Bay of Naples.
-Afterwards, you will be driven you to your hotel in nearby Sorrento, where you will dine at a local restaurant, homemade limoncello hardly optional.
+Vesuvius, which will be your next stop for lunch and wine tasting at a wine-producing villa.
+Afterwards, you will be driven you to your hotel in nearby Sorrento.

 Your experienced driver will handle the twists and turns of the winding roads of the Amalfi Peninsula while you sit back and enjoy the breathtaking views.
 In the tiny jewel of Positano, a small town that clings to a mountain rising from the sea, you will have the opportunity to take in the local style - white linen dresses, artisan sandals, jewelry - in charming courtyard markets, and the local refreshments - including true Italian lemon ice, or "granite al limone" made of fresh local lemons - at bars with terraces overlooking the sea.
 The colors are so bright and pure that you might have to pinch yourself to remember that this is real reality and not the virtual kind.
 From Positano you will be taken to Ravello, at the top of Mount Cerreto, where you will lunch at the most spectacular panoramic terrace you have ever seen, then stroll in the lovely gardens of Villa Ruffolo, home of the world-famous summer music festival.
 Wrap up the day in Amalfi, where you will visit the 11th century cathedral of Saint Andrew, the patron saint of the town.

-DAY 6: Dive into the Waters off Capri
+Day 6: Dive into the Waters of Capri

-Day 7: Arrival in Florence, Walking City Tour and the Accademia Gallery
+Day 7: Arrival in Florence, Introductory City Tour and the Accademia Gallery

-Your driver will pick you up at your hotel in Sorrento and accompany you to the high-speed train to Florence.
-You will be met at the train station in Florence by a greeter who will accompany you to your apartment for check in.
-After you relax, your private tour guide will take you on an afternoon tour of the historic center that will include the gothic cathedral dedicated to Santa Maria del Fiore and the Accademia Gallery to see Michelangelo's incomparable David.
+Your driver will pick you up at your hotel in Sorrento and accompany you to the train station for a high-speed train to Florence.
+You will be met at the train station in Florence by a driver who will accompany you to your hotel for check in.
+After you relax, your guide will take you on an afternoon tour of the historic center that will include the gothic cathedral dedicated to Santa Maria del Fiore and the Accademia Gallery to see Michelangelo's incomparable David.

 Your driver will pick you up in plenty of time to make your flight.
 Rome salutes you with a warm and heartfelt “arrivederci!”
 See you again!
 Now that you’ve traveled with Your Own Italy, you have friends here in Rome.